CayShea-zz/portfolio/README.md

 ## What Ive executed?

 - Simple websites, mobile apps and custom Web Applications
-- RESTfull, custom API endpoints in Python
+- RESTful, custom API endpoints in Python and Node
 - Software performance optimization
-- Asynchronous integration in API using Django Consumers to improve user experience on requests performed on bulk endpoints
+- Asynchronous integration in API using Django Consumers to reduce time and memory load on requests performed on bulk endpoints
 - Git (including GitHub and GitLab)
 - Existing code evaluation, Debugging and improvement